 Getting From Whitianga to Cathedral Cove

 Getting from Whitianga to Cathedral Cove means you will first need to get to Hahei where Cathedral Cove Kayak Tours depart.
 Hahei Beach which is about a 35 min run from where we stayed at The Beachside Resort Whitianga.
-We brought own GPS to use in the Hyundai i20 we hired through Airport Rentals but unfortunately it wouldn’t find Hahei.
+We brought own GPS to use in the Hyundai i20 we hired through Airport Rentals on our road trip through the Coromandel Peninsula, but unfortunately it wouldn’t find Hahei.
 After a few attempts we found it under Cooks Beach and were on our way.
 Parking at Hahei Beach is limited and crowded with campers so arrive a little early.

 Kayaking Cathedral Cove